rows/X/README.md

 - `text` will extract all the text of the element
 - `clean-url` will get the src without query parameters, this is helpful in sites like LinkedIn.
 - `link` it will return the href src
-- `get-attribute`, is the most exotic one, because it will get the HTML value of a specficic attribute, because some elements has descriptions as aria-label.
-For example G2.com has a data for lazy loading, and the real img src is at the attribute `data-deferred-image-src`, for that scenario we need to use this parameter like this `{ title: 'Logo', query: '[class*="product-listing__img"] > img', type: 'get-attribute', attribute: 'data-deferred-image-src' },`.
+- `get-attribute`, is the most exotic one, because it will get the HTML value of a specific attribute because some elements have descriptions as aria-label.
+For example, G2.com has data for lazy loading, and the real image source is at the attribute `data-deferred-image-src`, for that scenario we need to use this parameter like this `{ title: 'Logo', query: '[class*="product-listing__img"] > img', type: 'get-attribute', attribute: 'data-deferred-image-src' },`.

 2. **The data is loaded from a DIV table (not the conventional HTML table)** - There is an example of a configuration for those scenarios:
 ```js